centrahq/api-documentation/pages/05.api-references/02.checkout-api/02.api-reference/03.selections-and-orders/docs.md

    * quantity [Integer] Must be greater than 0.

 [notice-box=info]
-"items" cannot contain items that are already part of already existing selection line - in such case line quantity should be increased using "lines"
+"items" cannot contain items that are already part of the existing selection line - in such case, line quantity should be increased using "lines"
 [/notice-box]

 #### Example request body